EXPLAINER: How US rules on international travel are changing | Business

 EVERYONE NEEDS TO BE VACCINATED?
 Yes, with some exceptions.
 Children under 18 don't need to be vaccinated but they do need to take a COVID test.
 Kids 2 and younger are exempt from testing requirements.

-The U.S. government says it will permit unvaccinated international visitors to enter the country if there is a humanitarian or emergency reason, such as an emergency medical evacuation.
-Those exceptions will be applied “extremely narrowly” and require approval from the Centers for Disease Control and Prevention.
+The US government says it will permit unvaccinated international visitors to enter the country if there is a humanitarian or emergency reason, such as an emergency medical evacuation.
+Those exceptions will be applied "extremely narrowly" and require approval from the Centres for Disease Control and Prevention.
 There could also be a medical exception, with documentation from a doctor.

 WHICH VACCINES WILL LET YOU IN?
 Most but not all of them.
-Any COVID-19 vaccine approved for emergency use by the World Health Organization, which include the Pfizer, Moderna and Johnson & Johnson vaccines used in the U.S. as well as most used overseas, such as AstraZeneca and China's Sinovac.
+Any COVID-19 vaccine approved for emergency use by the World Health Organisation, which includes the Pfizer, Moderna, and Johnson & Johnson vaccines used in the US as well as most used overseas, such as AstraZeneca and China's Sinovac.
 Not currently allowed is Russia's Sputnik V vaccine, which is authorized in 70 countries.
 The WHO is reviewing Sputnik but hasn't approved it.

 WHAT IF YOU DRIVE IN FROM MEXICO OR CANADA, OR TAKE A FERRY?
 The land borders have only been open for "essential" travel.
 Now, anyone can come, if they're vaccinated against COVID.
 Be prepared to show proof of the shot to Customs and Border Protection agents.
 Children are exempt from the requirement.

-Industry experts do expect a big influx in people flying from Europe, and hope that a broader recovery in travel follows as more people globally get vaccinated, U.S. visa processing speeds up, other countries lift their own restrictions and people feel less scared about getting COVID because of travel.
+Industry experts do expect a big influx in people flying from Europe and hope that a broader recovery in travel follows as more people globally get vaccinated, US visa processing speeds up, other countries lift their restrictions and people feel less scared about getting COVID because of travel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)